Ryan-Prashar/Typing-Speed-Testor/README.md

 3. Real-time Feedback: Provides instant feedback on your typing speed and accuracy.
 4. User-Friendly Interface: Simple and intuitive interface for a smooth user experience.

+How It Works:

+The application works by presenting the user with a sample text to type.
+As the user types, the application:

+1. Records the time taken to type the entire text.
+2. Counts the number of correctly typed words and errors.
+3. Calculates the typing speed in words per minute (WPM).
+4. Calculates the error by comparing the user's input to the provided text.